buanide/_data_gouv/README.md

 utils.py: contains various functions that allow extracting dependencies from the project containing the necessary code for calculating the tables of the data warehouse and data lake. fields.py: contains various functions to ensure fields lineage
-format_json: contains function to parse and structure metadatas from different data pipelines
+format_json: contains function to parse and structure metadatas from Nifi flow files dwh.py: contains a scripts that create a dictionary that contains the fields for each table in the datawarehouse EXTRACTION_CDR.py: scripts to display CDR related to datawarehouse tables

+## requirements

+You need some elements for this code:
+- the hdfs directory
+- the dictionary of datawarehouse fields (table_name->list of fields) in .json format
+- the nifi flow file in .json format

+## tips

 Errors explanations: